The Harold Peary Show: Format

 The Harold Peary Show featured a radio show within a radio show.
-The main character, Harold Hemp -- called "Honest Harold," was host of a program called "The Happy Homemaker".
+The main character, Harold Hemp—called "Honest Harold," was host of a program called "The Happy Homemaker".
 As one would expect from a situation comedy, humor arose from Hemp's interaction with other characters in the episodes.
 They included his mother, his nephew, a marshal, a doctor, the radio station's switchboard operator, and girlfriends.

 Problems

-Although not an exact duplicate, The Harold Peary Show bore much similarity -- perhaps too much similarity -- to The Great Gildersleeve.
+Although not an exact duplicate, The Harold Peary Show bore much similarity—perhaps too much similarity—to The Great Gildersleeve.
 Dunning wrote, "Peary tried with Honest Harold to do Gildy all over again."
 One old-time radio website commented: "The new show also borrowed a few Gildersleeve plot devices, such as running for mayor and engagements to two women.
 In what was possibly a desperate attempt to recreate the Gildersleeve magic, it even brought in actress Shirley Mitchell, virtually recreating her Gildersleeve role of Leila Ransom, under the name of Florabelle Breckenridge."

 The program was knocked in at least two published articles.
 Dunning wrote about a review in Radio Life magazine that he summarized, in part, as follows: "Waterman was a 'splendid' replacement in a tough situation ... he won over the studio audience ... cast members rooted for him wholeheartedly ...
 Waterman's own intrinsic thespian integrity contributed to an initial performance that was greeted with enthusiasm.
 The same review panned Honest Harold as derivative, unexciting, and, in the end, 'just another show.'"
 Meanwhile, media critic John Crosby commented in a column published March 1, 1951: Last summer, the intellectual hierarchy at the Columbia Broadcasting System announced triumphantly that they had absconded with one more NBC star, namely Harold Peary who had been "The Great Gildersleve" on NBC since the year two.
 Mr. Peary, said CBS, had been signed to a seven year contract and would create a new show and a new character for that network.
 It must have seemed like a bright idea at the time.
 Events have proved it to be an unqualified disaster both for the network and Mr. Peary.

 A newspaper obituary for Peary commented about The Harold Peary Show, "That series, however, never achieved the popularity of Gildersleeve and gradually faded away."

 Characters and cast

-In addition to Peary in the title role, the main characters and the actors who played them were as follows:
+In addition to Peary as Honest Harold Hemp, the main characters and the actors who played them were as follows:

 Bob LeMond was the announcer, and Jack Meakin led the orchestra.
 Norman Macdonnell was the director.